 - Sleep quality – are you getting enough sleep (ideally we all need 7-9 hours per night) to function well?
 The 2020 Smiling Mind State of Mind Survey found that men reported sleep as the biggest barrier to their mental health.

 - Relationships – are you feeling connected and supported by those you care about?
 Social connection and support is integral to positive mental health.

 - Physical health – are you feeling physically well and exercising regularly?
 A drop off in physical exercise is often one of the first changes people notice when they’re not feeling great mentally.

 - Work-life balance – are you working overtime, feeling overwhelmed or not getting enough downtime to truly switch off?
 Over a quarter of Australians find work the biggest challenge to wellbeing, so being able to manage stress and have boundaries is integral to a healthy relationship with your mental health.

 - Mindset – Are you finding that you have a balanced perspective on things that are happening in your life?
 Perhaps you’re noticing a tendency to get caught up in what’s not going well and overlooking what’s working well?
 Mindset and our thinking patterns have a huge impact on our mental health.

 The good news for Aussies is that the stigma around mental health challenges is reducing.
-Initiatives like men’s Health Week bring awareness to the topic, but more importantly, remind us to take stock of our mental state.
+Initiatives like Men’s Health Week bring awareness to the topic, but more importantly, remind us to take stock of our mental state.
 Too often we focus on the little things and obsess over the future, without any thought of the present.
-This Men’s Health Week put yourself first and start exercising the right way.